dreamerslab/ci.view/README.md

   - [Codeigniter Carabiner library](https://github.com/dreamerslab/Carabiner)

 ## Features
-  - Manage layouts, page title, metas, css and js with YAML file.
-Therefore you can have a cleaner and lighter controller
+  - Manage layouts, page title, metas, css and js with YAML file for cleaner and lighter controllers.
-  - Default configs can be overwritten in controller config
+  - Default configs can be overwritten in controller config.
-  - Combine and minify css and js files in production mode for faster page loading
+  - Combine and minify css and js files in production mode for faster page loading.

 ## Installation
   - Copy all files in the libraries folder to your application libraries folder, including  `carabiner.php`, `cssmin`, `curl`, `jsmin`, `view`, `Yaml.php`, and all files in `Yaml` folder.

   - Copy `carabiner.php` in the config folder to your application config folder.
   - Copy `application_helper.php` in the helpers folder to your application helpers folder.
+  - Create a folder call `common` in your views folder.
+Copy
 ## Setup
   - Set css, js and cache folder( the place to store combined css, js) in `application/config/carabiner.php`.
 Normally you just need to create these folders in the same directory as your index.php folder.
   - Structure your partials, views and layouts